brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [temp.dep.expr]{.sref} Type-dependent expressions {-}

-Add to the list of never-type-dependent expression forms in [temp.dep.expr]{.sref}/4:
+Add to the list of never-type-dependent expression forms in paragraph 4:

 ::: std
 ```diff